goatshriek/wrapture/docs/testing.md

 These fixtures may be used by any tests, but are primarily intended for integration tests.

+The ysage programs in these subdirectories should not print output, and should instead exit with a non-zero value if something does not work properly.

-The `test/fixtures/invalid` folder holds specs that are not valid in some way, and will cause errors when loaded by Wrapture.
+The `test/fixtures/invalid` directory does not have a project, but instead holds specs that are not valid in some way, and will cause errors when loaded by Wrapture.